 On my eldest son’s first Halloween as a toddler, the very first door we knocked on, he waited until they opened the door, and then just strolled right on in.
-Granted the nice little old grandma who lived there though it hilariously cute and gave him extra candy as a result, but this is just one example of how kids, particularly younger kids, can face unexpected dangers while trick-or-treating on Halloween.
-At this point, I have myself three candy-craving gremlins to wrangle, so I’ve put my own Halloween safety tips to the test.
+Granted the nice little old grandma who lived there thought it hilariously cute and gave him extra candy as a result, but this is just one example of how kids, particularly younger kids, can face unexpected dangers while trick-or-treating on Halloween.
+At this point, I have myself four candy-craving gremlins to wrangle, so I’ve put my own Halloween safety tips to the test.
 Let’s review for me, and share for you, shall we?

 Halloween safety tips: Costume Selection